OscarTMa/Portfolio-SQL/04_ECommerce_SupplyChain/README.md

 * **Horizontal Axis (X):** Average Delivery Time (Logistical Efficiency).

 ![Scatter Plot Preview](./img/quadrant_graph.png)
-*(Note: Upload your screenshot to an 'img' folder and reference it here)*

 **How to read this graph:**
 * **🟢 Top-Left (Stars):** High Revenue + Fast Delivery.
 These are the core growth drivers.